How to play mid lane - a guide to 'the carriest' role in League of Legends

 - force him to stay in lane and shut him down; perhaps the most difficult to execute since it sometimes involves jungle pressure.
 And in Solo Queue you can rarely count on a cooperative jungler.

 - ward the middle of the lane if your enemy roamer is shoving hard.
-This way you will see where the enemy mid laner is going after he shoves the lane, whether he’s recalling or heading straight to other lane for a gank.
+This way you will see where the enemy mid laner is going after he shoves the lane, whether he’s recalling or heading straight to another lane for a gank.
 Ping like crazy.
 At least it should force your ally to look at the minimap and hopefully save their life.

 I don’t know about any mid laner not taking flash, not including those going for Unsealed Spellbook.